frasermarlow/singer-getting-started/README.md

 `{SCHEMA}\n{RECORD}\n{RECORD}\n{RECORD}...  `

 The only other type of message we use in Singer standard is [STATE](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md#state-message) which tracks where the tap and target last left off so we can neatly pick up on our next run.

+So if you are looking to learn more about how taps and targets work, this is a good exercise to manually construct json records and feed them to your target.
+If you provide misformed json it will also help you learn the type of error messages you can expect.

 #### Configuring the tap